yakovenko79/My-resume/README.md

 ## EDUCATION
 ### Oct 2023 –Mar 2024- MENTORPIECE
-#### Specialisation: Pre-Middle QA Eng: Manual Testing + Internship (Course attestatioon grade 96/100)
+#### Specialisation: Pre-Middle QA Eng: Manual Testing + Internship
+Successfully passed the entrance exams (5 people per 1 place).
 I graduated from this school where I studied with mentors with extensive experience (more than 10 years) in the relevant fields.
 I have studied and practiced such disciplines as testing theory, testing documentation, 3-tier web applications troubleshooting (Linux commands, networks, protocols, test design techniques, bug localization on all the levels of the app), testing API, UI testing, database testing, Git, Docker, Agile, BDD (Gherkin scenarios), DevTools
+Achievments: Course attestatioon grade 96/100, during the internship acted as a tech lead.

 ### 2022 – 2023 – STEPIK
   I have already completed several courses on manual and automated testing.